apache/flink/docs/content/docs/connectors/table/hive/hive_functions.md

         <td><h5>table.exec.hive.native-agg-function.enabled</h5></td>
         <td style="word-wrap: break-word;">false</td>
         <td>Boolean</td>
-        <td>Enabling to use native aggregate function which use hash-agg strategy that can improve the aggregation performance after loading HiveModule.
-This is a job-level option, user can enable it per-job.</td>
+        <td>Enabling to use native aggregation functions, hash-based aggregation strategy could be used that can improve the aggregation performance.
+This is a job-level option.</td>
     </tr>
   </tbody>
 </table>

-<span class="label label-danger">Attention</span> The ability of the native aggregate functions doesn't fully align with Hive built-in aggregation functions now, for example, some data types are not supported.
+<span class="label label-danger">Attention</span> The ability of the native aggregation functions doesn't fully align with Hive built-in aggregation functions now, for example, some data types are not supported.
 If performance is not a bottleneck, you don't need to turn on this option.

 ## Hive User Defined Functions